Get started with generative AI and agents in Microsoft Foundry

 1. In a web browser, open Microsoft Foundry at https://ai.azure.com and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the Foundry logo at the top left to navigate to the home page.

 2. If it is not already enabled, in the tool bar the top of the page, enable the New Foundry option.
-Then, if prompted, create a new project with a unique name of your choice, using the default options.
-After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image:
+Then, if prompted, create a new project with a unique name; expanding the Advanced options area to specify the following settings for your project:

-Screenshot of the AI Foundry project home page.
+Screenshot of the Foundry project home page.

 Deploy a model